Samir1845/content-ops-starter/content/pages/index.md

         title: Welcome to Samir's Store
         tagline: Samir
         subtitle: >-
-          Sam's store is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
+          Samir's store is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 As an Amazon Associate, I earn from qualifying purchases.